Shayanthn/V2ray-Tester-Pro/README.md

 <p align="center">
   The ultimate enterprise-grade toolkit for discovering, testing, and managing V2Ray/Xray configurations.<br>
-  <strong>Control it your way: via a rich GUI, a powerful CLI, or a fully integrated Telegram Bot.</strong>
+  <strong>Control it your way: via a rich GUI, a powerful CLI, or a fully integrated Telegram Bot.
+(The code will be published in less than 7 days.)</strong>
 </p>

 <p align="center">